 The potential is that a high refresh rate can make a big difference to the overall feel and perceived performance of a phone.

-For instance, when we switched from the OnePlus 6T to the OnePlus 7 Pro - going from a 60Hz screen to 90Hz and with the animations of the interface boosted to match - there was a difference in experience.
+For instance, if you were to compare the OnePlus 6T from 2019 and the OnePlus 9 Pro from 2021 - going from a 60Hz screen to 120Hz and with the animations of the interface boosted to match - there's a huge difference in experience.

 And that's a key component here: the content has to be optimised to match the output of the display.
 If your animations in a game, or general phone interface go up to a maximum of 30 or 60 frames per second, it won't seem like there's much difference at all.

-In the case of OnePlus however, its user interface and version of Android software was enhanced to match the 90Hz screen and so made it seem instantly quicker and more responsive.
+In the case of OnePlus its user interface and version of Android software have been enhanced to match the 120Hz screen and so makes it seem instantly quicker and more responsive.